poetix/bentham/README.md

 By default, `sls remove` does not delete DynamoDB tables and RDS instances.

-To force deletion, add the `--tableDeletion Delete` option when running `sls deploy` and `sls remove`
+To force deletion of DynamoDB tables and RDS instances, add the `--dbDeletion Delete` option when running `sls deploy` and `sls remove`

 ## CI/CD